Frequently Asked Questions

 How can I get a group rate? +-

-We ask that groups of ten or more be arranged at least two weeks in advance.
+We ask that groups of ten or more be arranged at least one week in advance.
 You can place a reservation from our web site, or call (503) 223-9233.
 Please see the tours page for more information.
 Group rate eligibility is determined by the Tour Coordinator.

 May I rent the Garden’s Pavilion for a personal event? +-